top of page

 161664569_2940172579604258_2931627272544094603_n.jpg

-1. Adopters must be able to provide one acre of safely fenced pasture or turnout per donkey.
+1. Adopters must be able to provide at least one acre of safely fenced pasture or turnout per donkey or mule.
 E.g. two donkeys require at least two acres.

 3. Must have continuous access to a weather- protected permanent shelter no smaller than 12x12 per two donkeys.) suitable shelters are permanently fully enclosed structures with at least three sides, a solid roof, and a dry footing.
-Four sided shelters are highly recommended.
+Four sided shelters are highly recommended for cold climates.

 5. You must be able to clean your donkeys stall/ dry lot area daily, no matter the weather.